-For the first half of 2020, Australia’s investment program showed poor performance.
+For the first half of 2020, Australia’s residency by investment program showed poor performance.

 Approval rates went down by 40%.
 Most resulted from COVID-19 issues that led to critical government measures.